marvin-nyalik/MvnProf/README.md

 # 📖 Marvin <a name="about-project"></a>

-**Marvin** is a simple project to demonstrate my competence as a web developer by literally showcasing my development skills.
+**Marvin** is a simple project demonstrating my software development competence by showcasing my skills.

 ## 🛠 Built With <a name="built-with"></a>